The Lord Mayor is the first citizen of Nottingham and is elected in May at the Annual Council Meeting

 Michael has lived in Nottingham since 1983 and was elected in 1993 as a Labour party member to Nottinghamshire County Council and as a City Councillor in 1998 and during this time held responsibility for finance, sustainability and transport.

-He currently represents the Meadows, the (original) City centre and Castle Marina.
-Previously he has represented Mapperley Hill, Mapperley Park, the Wells, Thorneywood and East Sherwood and has served on many Committees including Planning, the Tram development board and Enviroenergy.
+He currently represents The Meadows, the (original) city centre and Castle Marina.
+Previously he has represented Mapperley Hills, Mapperley Park, The Wells, Thorneywood and East Sherwood and has served on many council committees and outside bodies including Planning, the Tram development board and Enviroenergy.

-He has also been the Chair of the local secondary school for 12 years and at a Welfare Advice Group for 2.
+He has also been the Chair of the local secondary school for 12 years and of a welfare advice group for 2.

 Michael was born in Hanwoodbank (near Shrewsbury) the son of Eddie, a locomotive engineer and Aud, a post office counter clerk.
 His father was a Rural District Councillor and Chair of the Parish Council.